gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 :switch:`-c`
   Causes both preprocessor lines and the lines deleted by preprocessing to be retained in the output source as comments marked with the special string ``"--! "``.
-This option will result in line numbers being preserved in the output file.
+This option also results in line numbers being preserved in the output file.

 .. index:: -C (gnatprep)

 :switch:`-C`
   Causes comments to be scanned.
-Normally comments are ignored by gnatprep.
-  If this option is specified, then comments are scanned and any $symbol substitutions performed as in program text.
-This is particularly useful when structured comments are used (e.g., for programs written in a pre-2014 version of the SPARK Ada subset).
-Note that this switch is not available when  doing integrated preprocessing (it would be useless in this context since comments are ignored by the compiler in any case).
+Normally comments are ignored by ``gnatprep``.
+If you specify this option, ``gnatprep`` scans comments and any $symbol substitutions performed as in program text.
+You will find this particularly useful when structured comments are used (e.g., for programs written in a pre-2014 version of the SPARK Ada subset).
+This switch is not available when doing integrated preprocessing (it would be useless in this context since comments are always ignored by the compiler).

 .. index:: -D (gnatprep)

 :switch:`-D{symbol}[={value}]`
   Defines a new preprocessing symbol with the specified value.
-If no value is given on the command line, then symbol is considered to be ``True``.
-This switch can be used in place of a definition file.
+If you don't specify a value, the symbol is defined to be ``True``.
+You can use this switch instead of providing a definition file.

 .. index:: -r (gnatprep)

 :switch:`-r`
-  Causes a ``Source_Reference`` pragma to be generated that references the original input file, so that error messages will use the file name of this original file.
-The use of this switch implies that preprocessor lines are not to be removed from the file, so its use will force ``-b`` mode if ``-c`` has not been specified explicitly.
+  Causes ``gnatprep`` to generate a ``Source_Reference`` pragma that references the original input file, so that error messages will use the file name of this original file.
+The use of this switch implies that preprocessor lines are not to be removed from the file, so the :switch:`-b` and :switch:`-c` are always enabled.

-  Note that if the file to be preprocessed contains multiple units, then it will be necessary to ``gnatchop`` the output file from ``gnatprep``.
-If a ``Source_Reference`` pragma is present in the preprocessed file, it will be respected by ``gnatchop -r`` so that the final chopped files will correctly refer to the original input source file for ``gnatprep``.
+  If the file to be preprocessed contains multiple units, you must call ``gnatchop`` on the the output file from ``gnatprep``.
+If a ``Source_Reference`` pragma is present in the preprocessed file, it will be respected by ``gnatchop -r`` so that the final chopped files will correctly refer to the original input source file passed to ``gnatprep``.

 .. index:: -s (gnatprep)